geoffreylitt/convivial-paper/paper.md

 The group of users building adapters does not necessarily need to be limited only to programmers.
 In the future, we plan to explore enabling end users to also create site adapters, drawing on related work in this area [@chasins2018; @huynh2006].
 But even then, we still envision a separation between highly motivated, tech-savvy end users building adapters, and more casual end users just using the spreadsheet view.

-Another group to consider is the first party developers of the original software.
+The first party developers of the original software can also play a role in enabling customization.
 Spreadsheet-driven customization does not depend on cooperation from first-party website developers, but if they were to expose structured data in their web application clients, it would eliminate the need for third party site adapters.
 We think there are compelling reasons for first parties to consider doing this.
 Providing Wildcard support would allow users to build extensions to fulfill their own feature requests.
 It also would not necessarily require much effort, since adding Wildcard support could be fairly straightforward for a first-party that already has direct access to the structured data in the page.
 There is also precedent for first parties implementing an official client extension API: for several years, Google maintained an official extension API in Gmail for Greasemonkey scripts to use. ^[Incidentally, since then, third parties have continued to maintain stable Gmail extension APIs used by many browser extensions [@streak; @talwar2019], illustrating the potential of collaboratively maintaining third party adapters.]

 # Related Work {#sec:related-work}